 Diagnosis of PCOS can be difficult, as presentations can be atypical.
 Many patients are not hirsute or obese.
 A thorough history and physical examination are essential.

-For diagnosis in adults, according to the Rotterdam Consensus Group criteria, 2 of the following 3 points should be met, and other diseases with similar clinical presentation should be ruled out: ,
+There are at least 3 different sets of diagnostic criteria for PCOS in adults, with the Rotterdam criteria being most used in the US.
+For diagnosis in adults, according to the Rotterdam Consensus Group criteria, 2 of the following 3 points should be met, and other diseases with similar clinical presentation should be ruled out:,

 1. Menstrual irregularity.
 Anovulation, oligo-ovulation, amenorrhea, oligomenorrhea, or irregular bleeding.